MichelleKendall/phyloTop/README.md

 # Updates

+06/04/2016: Added tests, and the functions nodeImbFrac and nodeDepthFrac.
+The function nodeFrac is now deprecated.
+All previous functions are now updated or deprecated and replaced.

-15/04/2016: Added functions makeEpiRecord, getLabGenealogy and makePhyloTree (internal).
+05/04/2016: Added functions makeEpiRecord, getLabGenealogy and makePhyloTree (internal).
 Functions sortmyepi and makeTransTree are deprecated as they are no longer needed after these updates.

 18/03/2016: Functions avgLadder, cherries, ILnumber, maxHeight, pitchforks, and sackin.phylo now contain normalisation options - thanks to Giacomo Plazzotta for providing me with their maximum values.
 Errors arising from submitting a tree with two tips to the tree statistic functions have now been removed - thanks to Scott Ward for spotting this problem and supplying code fixes.